 This is the Japan which most Westerners don't know exists, a haven of truly outstanding natural beauty, home to wild bears (rarely seen), monkeys (keen to exhibit themselves), and many other varieties of animal and bird life.

-Don't forget to pack a woolly sweater as even in summer a night in the mountains can be a bit chilly, especially when skies are clear revealing an inspiring view of the heavens.
+Don't forget to pack a woolly sweater as even in the summer months a night in the mountains can be a bit chilly, with temperatures on average around 5°C less than in Tokyo.
+As night falls temperatures will drop as the clear skies reveal an inspiring view of the heavens.
 Quite simply, Kamikochi will take your breath away.

 The Climate Guide for Kamikochi, Japan is perfect for planning your holiday.
 Monthly weather averages give the best indication of what the weather is usually like for every month of the year including figures for temperature, rainfall and sunshine.

 |Heat and Humidity Discomfort||None||None||None||None||None||None||Low||Low||None||None||None||None|